A lot of people talk about Stamina vs. Endurance without having the faintest idea of the differences between these two

-You can use heavy weights (think 1.5 times your body weight) for shorter time durations, or, vice-a-versa to build endurance.
+You can use heavy weights (think 1.5 times your body weight) for shorter time durations, or, vice-versa to build endurance.

-It is recommended that you start light and slowly add weights as you gain the balance, physical ability, and the coordination needed to pull it off.
+It is recommended that you start light and slowly add weights as you gain the balance, physical ability, and coordination needed to pull it off.

 Building Stamina – Exercise / Routine #2 – HIIT

-HIIT or High Intensity Interval Training is one of the most effective ways to build up your stamina, that will eventually improve endurance during hard physical activity.
+HIIT or High-Intensity Interval Training is one of the most effective ways to build up your stamina, which will eventually improve endurance during hard physical activity.

 It trains your heart to pump at max capacity for extended durations of time without getting fatigued.

 HIIT involves performing extremely intense workouts, followed by brief low-intensity recovery periods.
 The actual exercise can be as simple as doing jump ropes or sprinting on the treadmill or biking.

 But you have to perform as fast and as intensely as you can for a short duration, like say, 30 seconds or so, after which you’ll rest, or do the same exercise at a much lower intensity for 15 seconds.

 This is considered one round of HIIT.
-Your average HIIT workout can be anywhere from 10-30-minutes and constitute of 6-10 rounds.
+Your average HIIT workout can be anywhere from 10-30 minutes and constitute 6-10 rounds.

-HIIT improves your metabolic rate, torches body fat for hours afterwards, burns a butt load of calories in a very short time and, it improves oxygen consumption, something that’s linked to your endurance.
+HIIT improves your metabolic rate, torches body fat for hours afterward, burns a butt load of calories in a very short time, it improves oxygen consumption, something that’s linked to your endurance.